 AI is increasingly being embedded into IT infrastructure.
 So much so, that many organizations predict that as AI becomes more sophisticated, AI will not only be able to monitor and manage cloud instances, but even self-heal!
 Initially, though, AI is being used to automate and streamline some workflows and other routine processes.
 Over time, analytical features will gain momentum.

 AI is also being used to manage data within the infrastructure for tasks like identification, ingesting, cataloging, and so on.
 Data management using AI is a hot field.
 In fact, banks that require handling transactions are already using such tools for updating data.

 AI tools that integrate with SaaS offer great functionality to users and are aiding the process of migrating to the cloud significantly.
 One such example is Salesforce Einstein, which was unveiled in 2016.
 Einstein helps users connect to engage with customers.
-It sets up calendars, provides sales members with follow-up updates, automatically pings users, identifies customer behavior patterns, and much more.
+It sets up calendars, provides sales members with follow-up updates, automatically pings users, identifies customer behaviour patterns, and much more.
 This recommendation tool is one to look out for!

-In the end, choosing to stay on-premise is as crazy as using a 300-year old treasure chest to store all your money, while the rest of the world is making financial transactions on their cell-phones.
+In the end, choosing to stay on-premise is as crazy as using a 300-year old treasure chest to store all your money, while the rest of the world is making financial transactions on their cell phones.